gviga/NAM-NeuralAdjointMaps/README.md

 In this Repo, we implement and show Neural Adjoint Maps, a new functional representation of correspondences between shapes.
 This Repository does not replicate the results of the papers; stay tuned for additional material.

+You can find Nam implemented also in Geomfum package at https://github.com/DiG-AIR/geomfum.

 ## Directory Structure
 ```
 NAM-NeuralAdjointMaps/